 Luxury should never be pretentious or overbearing.
 Many restaurants considered luxurious in the major cities of the world suffer from one or both of the above mentioned sins.
 The attitude “if you have to ask how much it costs, you can't afford it” prevails and is a common theme within some industries.

 We present this e-magazine in an effort to expose both the establishments, products or services that deserve to bear the appellation of luxury and those that do not.
 Some products are slightly esoteric others are world known.
-We will attempt to give kudos (LuxuryWeb Gold Awards) as well as brickbats (LuxuryWeb Tin Awards) to those deserving to be so treated.

 Our U.S. postal address is: